5jt/dyalog-cookbook/manuscript/settings.md

       }
 ~~~

 Reality check.
-From [Project Gutenberg]{http://www.projectgutenberg.org/) save the UTF-8 text files for Homer's Iliad and Odyssey in Greek.
+From [Project Gutenberg](http://www.projectgutenberg.org/) save the UTF-8 text files for Homer's _Iliad_ and _Odyssey_ in Greek.
 Top and tail them in a text editor to remove the English-language header and licence.
 That will still leave a few stray Roman characters, and lots of line numbers:

 ~~~
       )CS #.MyApp